HL7/fhir-shorthand/input/pagecontent/index.md

 30  Extension: EvidenceType
 31  Title: "Evidence Type"
 32  Id:  mcode-evidence-type
-33  Description: "Categorization of the kind of evidence used as input to the clinical judgment.
-This corresponds to both the S and O in SOAP."
+33  Description: "Categorization of the kind of evidence used as input to the clinical judgment."
 34  * value[x] only CodeableConcept
 35
 36  ValueSet:   ConditionStatusTrendVS